openshift/openshift-docs/modules/install-sno-generating-the-install-iso-manually.adoc.md

    3. Set the `controlPlane` replicas to `1`.
 In conjunction with the previous `compute` setting, this setting ensures the cluster runs on a single node.
    4. Set the `metadata` name to the cluster name.
    5. Set the `networking` details.
 OVN-Kubernetes is the only allowed network plugin type for single-node clusters.
-   6. Set the `cidr` value to match the subnet of the {sno} cluster.
+   6. Set the `cidr` value to match the subnet of the single-node Openshift cluster.
    7. Set the path to the installation disk drive, for example, `/dev/disk/by-id/wwn-0x64cd98f04fde100024684cf3034da5c2`.
    8. Copy the {cluster-manager-url-pull} and add the contents to this configuration setting.
    9. Add the public SSH key from the administration host so that you can log in to the cluster after installation.
-8. Generate {product-title} assets by running the following commands:
+8. Generate OpenShift Container Platform assets by running the following commands:

    ```terminal
    $ mkdir ocp